Essential Steps to Survive a Nuclear Event

 Learn Protection Protocol

-The three factors to protecting yourself from a nuclear detonation are shielding, distance, and time.
+The three factors to protect yourself from nuclear detonation are shielding, distance, and time.
 Any protection you can get, however temporary, is better than none.
 The more shielding, distance, and time you can take advantage of, the better off you will be.

 Distance - The more distance between you and the fallout particles, the better.
 An underground area such as a home or office building basement offers more protection than the first floor of a building.
 A floor near the middle of a high-rise may be better, depending on what is nearby at that level on which significant fallout particles would collect.
 Flat roofs collect fallout particles, so the top floor is not a good choice, nor is a floor adjacent to a neighboring flat roof.

 Time - Fallout radiation loses its intensity rapidly.
-After the first 24 hours, it has reduced by 80%.
+After the first 24 hours, radiation levels may decrease by approximately 80% under typical conditions.
 You should not leave your shelter during this time.
 Radioactive fallout poses the greatest threat to people during the first two weeks, by which time it has declined to about 1% of its initial radiation level.
 Your safest bet is to stay put for two weeks.
 If you're not home, that may not be possible.

 Store Emergency Kits